pjanec/dirigent/README.md

 	- `BringToFront` - 0/1 whether to put window to the foreground and activate it; usefel in combination with Keep="1" to keep the window visible and focused

+	- `TopMost` - 0/1 whether to make the window 'Always on top'

 	- `WindowStyle` - "normal" | "minimized" | "maximized" | "hidden"

 	If used in a template, the WindowPos definition is added to all application using this template.